What is a MOV file?

 Atom is the basic unit of the QuickTime file.
 There are two major fields in any atom before any other field: Size and Type fields.
 The size field shows the size of the atom while the type field indicates the type of data stored in the atom.
 By nature, atoms are hierarchical which means that one atom can contain other atoms which can still contain others.
 The layout of a sample atom is shown in the following image.

-Each atom has two parts, header, and data.
+.
 The header contains the size and type fields and the data part contains the actual data.
 Further, each field is explained below:

 Atom Size